Participation:

 Operations Officer

-• Board representative liaising with church, alongside Director
+Board representative liaising with the church, alongside the Director

-• Manages funding/grant applications for special projects, in collaboration with Director, Supervisor, and Administrator, e.g. playground improvement (with assistance of committee member)
+Manages funding/grant applications for special projects, in collaboration with the Director, the Supervisor

-• Is contact for Sponsorship committee, Fundraising committee
+Is the contact for the Sponsorship committee and aid the Fundraising and or social committee

 School Improvement Officer

-• Works with Director to maintain monthly inventory and check lists
+Works with the Director to maintain monthly inventory and check lists, order supplies for the washroom, and cleaning supplies

-• Coordinates, attends and manages the Fall, Spring, and year end clean ups each school year
+Coordinates along with a staff member, attends, and manages the Fall, Spring, and year end clean ups each school year.

-• Is contact for School Improvement committee (cleaning crew)
+Is contact for the School Improvement committee (cleaning crew) when the assigned staff member is unable. .

-• Cleans carpet (or contracts it out) before the start of school each September, schedules floor cleaning with custodian of church
+Schedules carpet cleaning (or contracts it out) before the start of school each September, when the staff are unable.

 Member at Large